kashifussainpy786/books-scraper/README.md

 # books Scraper

-A Python web scraper that extracts all 1000 book titles from [books.toscrape.com](https://books.toscrape.com) across 50 pages and exports them to an Excel file.
+A Python web scraper that extracts title, price, and rating of all 1000 books from [books.toscrape.com](https://books.toscrape.com) across 50 pages and exports them to an Excel file.

 ## Tools Used
 - Python